pyconpt/2022/pycon_portugal_2022/content/conduct/code_of_conduct/code_of_conduct.md

 <hr/>

-We value your attendance, and look forward to seeing you at DjangoCon Europe.
+We value your attendance, and look forward to seeing you at PyCon Europe.